Cap (sport): Association football

 Some men's association football teams still award physical caps.
 Players are awarded one cap for every match they play – unless they play in a World Cup or European Championship finals tournament, then they are given a single cap for the competition, with the names of all their opponents stitched into the fabric of the cap itself.
 For example, when David Beckham made his one-hundredth appearance for England, because a number of his appearances had been at World Cup and European Championship final tournaments for which he could only receive one cap, he received only his 85th physical cap.
 In Scotland, for many years the practice was to present caps only for appearances in the British Home Championship, meaning that several players never received one (including those in their 1958 FIFA World Cup squad); this anomaly was rectified retrospectively in the 2000s after pressure from players' families.

 FIFA recognises certain international games as ones where a player can be awarded a cap – these games are regarded as International "A" games.
 These are matches in which both nations field their first Representative Team.

 Records

 The world record holder for the highest number of international caps as of 5 November 2010 is retired American player Kristine Lilly, who has 354 caps.
-In men's association football, the record belongs to Bader Al-Mutawa of Kuwait; he surpassed Ahmad Hassan with his 184th cap on 27 March 2012.
+Cristiano Ronaldo of Portugal holds the most caps among men only; he surpassed Bader Al-Mutawa with his 197th cap on 23 March 2023, before extending his record to 198 caps on 26 March 2023.
 The first footballer to win 100 international caps was Billy Wright of England's Wolverhampton Wanderers.
 Wright went on to appear 105 times for England, 90 of them he obtained whilst he was a captain.

 Bold denotes players currently active in international football.